vedant2608/D.E.V.A/README.md

 - [x] Currently, DEVA excels at decrypting text-based files, but don't worry, I'm diligently working on expanding its capabilities to cater to different types of files.
 Stay tuned for more updates! 🚀📁

 - 🤗I am inviting each one of you to take a spin on DEVA and share your invaluable feedback.
 Your insights can help make DEVA even better!

+#  ⚠️<span style="color:red">DO NOT DOWNLOAD SINGLE FILES AS RAW FILES.
+DOWNLOAD THE WHOLE PROJECT FILES AS AN ZIP FILE</span>